facebook/openzl/doc/mkdocs/doc/sddl/real-formats.md

 # Pixel Data
 pixel_rows: Scanline(width)[height]
-expect image_size == 0 or image_size == size(pixel_rows)
+expect image_size == 0 or image_size == parsed_length(pixel_rows)
 ```

 **Validation and Rejection:**

 Files fail parsing when any header predicate is violated (wrong magic, alternative header size, negative dimensions, plane count not equal to 1, wrong bit depth, compression enabled).
-The spec also raises a data error if the pixel payload length does not match `size(pixel_rows)` or if trailing bytes remain after the rows are parsed.
+The spec also raises a data error if the pixel payload length does not match `parsed_length(pixel_rows)` or if trailing bytes remain after the rows are parsed.

 ---